wheresmytyphone/mod1-foundations/README.md

 ## Setup

-1. Clone down this repository
+1. Fork this repository & Clone it down
 2. Run `npm install`
 3. Run the provided test file (if you need to) by running the command indicated in that section.
 4. Note: The ice cream generator exercise does not have a test suite